tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 Instead, we recommend waiting until you're fluent and [learn handwriting](writing-japanese.html) then.
 Learning to produce characters that you've already learned to recognize is going to be easier.

+It's not a suprise that in Japan handwriting is still important.
+But if you don't plan to live in Japan, we think it's perfectly reasonable to never learn how to write out kanji by hand.

 ## Kanji fluency